sagemath/more-sagemath-tutorials/2011-01-27-how-to-contribute.rst

 How to contribute to Sage
 =========================

 ..
-This file can be compiled using the following command ``rst2s5.py``
+This file can be compiled using the following command: rst2s5.py

 ..
-We include <s5defs.txt> for colors and other predefined roles like text size and others
+We include s5defs.txt for colors and other predefined roles like text size and others

 .. include:: <s5defs.txt>